 - The night before, slice the bolillos into 1/2 inch to 3/4 inch slices and let sit out overnight.

-- Next day, preheat oven to 375º F. Generously grease a 9×13 baking dish with butter.
+- Next day, preheat oven to 375º F. Generously grease a 9×13 (Or 9 inch round cake pan) baking dish with butter.
 Set aside.

 - Spread the butter onto both sides of each slice of bread and arrange on baking sheet.
 Bake in preheated oven for 5 minutes, or until golden brown.
 Turn over and bake the other side for 5 minutes.

 - Line the base of the ovenproof dish with half the toast.
 Sprinkle over half of the cheese(both kinds) and nuts.
+If adding coconut, add some shredded coconut to each layer.
 Remove and discard cinnamon sticks and cloves from piloncillo syrup.
 Spoon 1/2 of raisin mix over toast.
-Repeat another layer, bake for 25 minutes or until golden brown.
+Repeat another layer, cover with foil paper and bake for 20 minutes or until warm and cheese has melted.